Holocaust Remembrance Day marks 25 years | DW | 26.01.2021

 Every year until 2007, survivors of concentration camps spoke on the Day of Remembrance for the Victims of National Socialism.
 The Spanish writer Jorge Semprun and the first president of the European Parliament, Simone Veil, looked optimistically forward to the eastward enlargement of the European Union.
 For the first time in the long history of wars and conquests, the unification of Europe was not taking place by force, Veil said.

 To prevent a second Shoah, "it is up to us to teach our children to respect human life and to keep peace with other countries," he said.
-In 1994, Peres had received the Nobel Peace Prize, together with former Israeli Prime Minister Yitzchak Rabin and then head of the Palestine Liberation Organization, Yasser Arafat.
+In 1994, Peres had received the Nobel Peace Prize, together with former Israeli Prime Minister Yitzhak Rabin and the then-head of the Palestine Liberation Organization, Yasser Arafat.

 In 2011, Zoni Weisz was the guest speaker.
 Born in 1937 in The Hague in the Netherlands, Weisz is a Sinto Holocaust survivor.
 He lost most of his family in extermination camps.
 The genocide of the Sinti and Roma peoples was the "forgotten Holocaust," Weisz said.
 Half a million men, women and children were killed.
 But Weisz said society had learned almost nothing from it, "otherwise it would deal with us more responsibly today."